stdgregwar/solarus-online/README.md

 ## Demo

 The demo feature some simple maps trying to expose what's already feasible with the current state of the engine.

-Synchronised ennemies are to be tested.
+Lot of the ennemies and hud code is adapted from [ZSDX](https://github.com/solarus-games/zsdx) full credit for the ressources and scripts goes to their respective owners.

 ## How it's done